Cheryl was a geriatric nurse assistant, a member of a church health and nutrition ministry and writes articles on senior-related issues.

-1. Keep track of bowel and urination patterns
+1. Keep Track of Bowel and Urination Patterns

-2. Monitor sleep habits
+2. Monitor Sleep Habits

-In a 2004 study, the Journal of Clinical Psychology found that a lack of sleep can result in five was a precursor to anxiety and depression in adults over age 70.
+In a 2004 study, the Journal of Clinical Psychology found that a lack of sleep can be a precursor to anxiety and depression in adults over age 70.
 A website dedicated to the care of elderly parents suggests seniors get 6–9 hours of sleep each night as lack of shut-eye can lead to fuzzy memory.
 According to Prevention sleeping too much is not good either.
 Staying in bed too long can lead to obesity, heart disease, memory issues, mood swings, diabetes, and premature death.
 If you find that you are getting too much or not enough shut-eye on a regular basis be sure to discuss this issue with your health care provider.
-In the meantime, make sure you are getting plenty of fresh air, sunshine and exercise.
+In the meantime, make sure you are getting plenty of fresh air, sunshine, and exercise.

-In between doctor visits, it's important to keep track your own body functions at home.
+In between doctor visits, it's important to keep track of your own body functions at home.
 You should have your own Blood pressure monitor because digital ones have memory and you will have a record of what your numbers are.
 Weigh yourself on a weekly basis, examine your breasts and watch your ankles for swelling.
 Pay attention to your tongue. because if it is coated white, you may have Thrush which could indicate excessive yeast in your body.

 It's important for aging adults to take an active part in their own health care and not wait for health care providers to do all the work.
 My husband began having back pain and soreness for no apparent reason.
 Soaking in the tub and my massaging him each day. and exercise therapy three times a week were having no effect.
 When he spoke to the nurse practitioner she mentioned that his last blood panel had revealed low levels of vitamin D. She prescribed a supplement, he now walks in the early morning sunlight and eats more calcium-rich foods.
-We also found out that one of his medications can cause a decreased level of Vitamin D. I am happy to say he is no longer experiencing the back pain.
+We also found out that one of his medications can cause a decreased level of Vitamin D. I am happy to say he is no longer experiencing back pain.

 Had my husband been requesting a copy of his blood panel at that time, he may have been spared some discomfort.
 This is why it is important to be well-informed so you will be aware of any changes in your body and your medical care provider can make better decisions related to your health.

 A blood panel is when you give a sample of your blood and your physician obtains an overall picture of your health.
-Test results reveal your levels of important functions such as blood sugar, cholesterol, protein and how your liver and kidneys are operating.
+Test results reveal your levels of important functions such as blood sugar, cholesterol, protein, and how your liver and kidneys are operating.
 It also gives normal ranges of everything that is tested.
 You will be able to see whether you are low, high, or within an acceptable range.
 If you have an area where you are only slightly above or below average, your doctor may not be too concerned and may not mention it.
 Without a copy of your test results, you will not even be aware of what is going on.

-5. Pay attention to food and liquid intake
+5. Pay Attention to Food and Liquid Intake

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.